CUH Logo

 Vestibular rehabilitation

 Some patients who have balance problems might benefit from a specific type of exercise therapy known as vestibular rehabilitation.
 This treatment is not suitable for all types of dizziness or balance problem.
 Those patients who can be helped by this treatment are usually seen initially by both an audiologist and a physiotherapist who will look at the patient's balance problem in detail.
-Most patients will be given simple exercises to do at home and will then be followed up by the physiotherapist who will change these exercises as necessary.
+Most patients will be given simple exercises to do at home and will then be followed up by the physiotherapist who will update these exercises as necessary.

 How to get an appointment/referral criteria